-All-India Rural Credit Survey Committee report -suggested Multi-agency approach for financing the rural and agricultural sector was established in 1954.
-Further,

-- 1963 : Formation of Agricultural Refinance Corporation - 1969: Nationalization of 14 major Private Banks - The flow of agricultural and rural credit witnessed a rapid increase - 1972-Mandatory system of Priority Sector Lending (PSL) - > 1975 : Establishment of RRBs - 1980 : Nationalization of 6 more private banks - 1982 : Establishment of NABARD through the transfer of RBI's agricultural credit department Provision of bank credit under Govt.
-Sponsored Subsidy Schemes Linking Agricultural Credit Targets at 18% with individual bank's net bank credit - 1990-Implementation of the concept of Village level credit planning for 15 to 20 villages allotted to each of rural, semi-urban and urban branches of PSBs and RRBs under Service Area Approach - Formulation of potential linked credit plan for each district annually by NABARD

-- Agricultural Debt Relief Scheme and Financial Sector Reforms - SHG-Bank Linkage as the most suitable model in Indian context a/c to NABARD - 2000-Reforms sharply focused on Agricultural credit
+S.NO Year Nature of inclusion 1 1954 All-India Rural Credit Survey Committee report -suggested Multi-agency approach for financing the rural and agricultural sector 2 1963 Formation of Agricultural Refinance Corporation 3 1969 Nationalization of 14 major Private Banks - The flow of agricultural and rural credit witnessed a rapid increase 4 1972 Mandatory system of Priority Sector Lending (PSL) 5 1975 Establishment of RRBs 6 1980 Nationalization of 6 more private banks 7 1982 Establishment of NABARD through the transfer of RBI's agricultural credit department Provision of bank credit under Govt.
+Sponsored Subsidy Schemes Linking Agricultural Credit Targets at 18% with individual bank's net bank credit 8 1990 Implementation of the concept of Village level credit planning for 15 to 20 villages allotted to each of rural, semi-urban and urban branches of PSBs and RRBs under Service Area Approach 9 Formulation of potential linked credit plan for each district annually by NABARD 10 Agricultural Debt Relief Scheme and Financial Sector Reforms 11 SHG-Bank Linkage as the most suitable model in Indian context a/c to NABARD 12 2000-Reforms sharply focused on Agricultural credit

-But the real movement had taken place India, the term 'financial inclusion' was used for the first time in April 2005 the Annual Policy in Statement presented by Y.Venugopal Reddy.
-Governor, Reserve Bank of India.
-Later on, this concept gained ground and came to be widely used in India and abroad.
 While recognizing the concerns in regard to the banking practices that tend to exclude rather than attract vast sections of population, banks were urged to review their existing practices to align them with the objective of financial inclusion.
 The Report of the Internal Group to Examine Issues relating to Rural Credit and Microfinance (Khan Committee) in July 2005 drew strength from this announcement by Governor Y. Venugopal Reddy in the Annual Policy Statement for 2005-06 wherein he had expressed deep concern on the exclusion of vast sections of the population from the formal financial system.
-In the Khan Committee Report, the RBI exhorted the banks with a view to achieving greater financial inclusion to make available a basic "nofrills" banking account.
+In the Khan Committee Report, the RBI exhorted the banks with a view to achieving greater financial inclusion to make available a basic "no-frills" banking account.
 The recommendations of the Khan Committee were incorporated into the mid-term review of the policy (2005-06).
 Financial inclusion again featured later in 2005 when it was used by K.C.
-Chakraborthy, chairman of the Indian Bank.
-Mangalam became the first village in India where all households were provided banking facilities.
-Norms were relaxed for people intending to open accounts with annual deposits of less than Rs.
-50,000.
-General credit cards (GCCs) were issued to the poor and the disadvantaged with a view to help them access easy credit.
-In January 2006, the Reserve Bank permitted commercial banks to make use of the services of nongovernmental organizations (NGOs/SHGs), micro-finance institutions, and other civil society organizations as intermediaries for providing financial and banking services.
-These intermediaries could be used as business facilitators or business correspondents by commercial banks.
-The bank asked the commercial banks in different regions to start a 100% financial inclusion campaign on a pilot basis.
-As a result of the campaign, states territories or union like Puducherry, Himachal
+Chakraborthy, the chairman of Indian